hevans90/idleverse/README.md

 ## Running locally using Docker

-Ensure you have created a `.env.idleverse` at the root with the following variables (talk to a code owner for values):
+Ensure you have created a `.env` at the root with the following variables (talk to a code owner for values):

 ```bash
 COMPOSE_PROJECT_NAME=idleverse